The purpose of the Tenancy management manual is to outline the processes by which the we manage public housing tenancy related matters.

 Terminating tenancies and deceased estates

-The terminating tenancies and deceased estates information outlines the process of concluding a tenancy agreement between the tenant and the Director of Housing, where the tenant vacates or is deceased.
+The terminating tenancies and deceased estates information outlines the process of concluding a tenancy agreement between the tenant and Homes Victoria, where the tenant vacates or is deceased.

 Transfer of tenancy